 Entries should relate back to the three priority principles which underpin the strategy: economic growth; accessibility and inclusion; and quality of life and environment.
 Submissions may wish to give a broad overview of the future transport system, or focus on a single element, mode or priority principle.

 Entries will be published in a special document to accompany EEH's formal consultation on the draft Transport Strategy.
-In addition, three of the most innovative entries chosen by the judging panel will have their ideas brought to life in a series of images produced by spatial design agency, 5th Studio, which has produced eye-catching Future Visions for EEH's Outline Transport Strategy.
+In addition, the most innovative entry/ies chosen by the judging panel will have their ideas brought to life in images produced by spatial design agency, 5th Studio, which has produced eye-catching Future Visions for EEH's Outline Transport Strategy.

 Mayor Dave Hodgson, chair of EEH's Strategic Transport Forum, said: "It is absolutely clear that a different approach is required if the Heartland is to achieve its ambitions for economic growth in a way which enhances the environment and improves quality of life.
 Therefore, it makes sense to get a fresh perspective from a new generation of people, whose voices might not traditionally be heard as loudly as their more experienced colleagues.